If it ain’t over until the fat lady sings, it isn’t really over until one’s successes or failures are made fun of by a Tamil comedian.

 When it rushed into a newly liberalised India, Kellogg’s failed to take into account these hardwired traditions, hierarchies, and rules surrounding food.
 It tried to create its own standards and override local knowledge of food consumption by introducing breakfast cereal that was ready-to-eat and “nutritious”.
 In comparison, it viewed the country’s wealth of diverse, traditional, and regional foods as time-consuming, unhealthy, and inconvenient, ignoring the ethnography, and culture of the place, and attempting instead to modernise diets through advocating a reliance on bland, processed food.

 Because there is no one way to eat breakfast in India, there was no one dish that Kellogg’s could overcome.
 Take aval for example, or more commonly known as poha.
-These parboiled and flattened rice flakes, which have been present since the Tamil Sangam, have been consumed in myriad ways long before Kellogg’s patented and marketed its breakfast flakes. even as mass-produced goods flooded the market throughout the next decade.
-Kellogg’s assumption that everyone in India would eat cornflakes for breakfast – that is, to assume that everyone would eat the same breakfast – or that everyone eats breakfast were colossal mistakes.
+These parboiled and flattened rice flakes, which have been present since the Tamil Sangam, have been consumed in myriad ways long before Kellogg’s patented and marketed its breakfast flakes even as mass-produced goods flooded the market throughout the next decade.
+Kellogg’s assumptions that everyone in India would eat cornflakes for breakfast – that is, to assume that everyone would eat the same breakfast – or that everyone eats breakfast were colossal mistakes.

 In India, where there is no one standard cuisine, where regional cuisines are distinct from one another, where home-cooked food is held in great value and instructions are passed down in a piecemeal manner, we’re yet to see the day a singular breakfast dish become the overarching norm.
 And as long as fresh poi, hot idlis, and stuffed kachoris are still available and accessible – perhaps, we never will.